dfinity/ICRC/ICRCs/ICRC-4/ICRC-4.md

 ## Rationale and Backwards Compatibility

 The introduction of the `memo` and `created_at_time` fields at the batch level, rather than on individual transactions, aligns ICRC-4 with the batch processing patterns of ICRC-7 and improves consistency across token standards.
 This structure simplifies deduplication processes and reduces the complexity of transaction verification for users and implementers.

-Transactions within a batch SHALL share the same `memo` and `created_at_time` to allow for efficient deduplication.
-This approach eliminates the need for per-transaction memos, which can otherwise complicate the standard and its implementation.

 ICRC-4 introduces no known backward compatibility issues with existing standards.
 It is designed as an extension of ICRC-1 and preserves the principles of individual transfer transactions.